takeo/MooZoom/README.md

 the "duration" option.
 The "close" option can be set to "none", "top-left", "top-right", "bottom-left", or "bottom-right" to specify where and if the close button should be displayed.
 By default it displays in the top-left corner.
+The "transition" option can be used to override the default Fx.Transition.

 MooZoom will look through the DOM for &lt;a&gt;&lt;img&gt;&lt;/a&gt; patterns.
 The inner image should be the thumbnail version, and the href for the &lt;a&gt;